mountain-pass/server-agnostic-functions/packages/core/README.md

 - Programatically creating the Routes, lends itself to automatic API documentation.

 - Would be good if we could access the environment variables via the Request context. e.g. req.env

+- Pros vs cons - having larger library slows startup time

+- Provider comparison?

+- Diagram?

+- No longer have to wrap my Express routes in an async error handler